Hammarou/Task-Board-Planner/README.md

 ### Move task

 Each task can be moved between the three task lanes ('To Do', In Progress', and 'Done') by drag and drop.
-However, once the task is placed in the 'Done' task lane it changes color to white and can no longer be dropped in the 'To Do' task lane
+However, once the task is placed in the 'Done' task lane it changes color to white and can no longer be dropped in the 'To Do' task lane.

 ## Webpage Screenshot